 - Last updated:

-Our population is expected to grow from 320,000 to more than 518,000 over the next 20 years.
+Our population is expected to grow from 336,000 (2020) to more than 518,000 by 2041.
 Based on past experience, much of this growth is expected to occur along the coast between Maroochydore and Caloundra.
 An area where a significant portion of the region’s population and jobs are located.

 We must plan for growth to ensure we maintain our quality of life and protect our hinterland and natural landscapes.
 The revitalisation of Maroochydore, Mooloolaba, Kawana, Birtinya and Caloundra are part of this plan.
 The projects will provide more jobs, attract investment and offer diverse housing choice.
 This will enhance the coastal corridor enabling the delivery of more sustainable growth into the future.